Please submit the following:

 - Original, official academic transcripts from your current college/university.
 If your Swahili study was done elsewhere, transcripts from the school should be requested as well.

 - A Referee Letter from your most recent Kiswahili instructor giving an evaluation of your speaking, reading, and writing proficiency in Kiswahili.
 Frank, candid evaluations will be highly valued.
 This evaluation should be mailed by the evaluator directly to Dr. Leonard Muaka by the deadline for applications.
 You may also email these directly to them at: firstname.lastname@example.org.
 Download the Referee Letter Form.

 - One additional letter of recommendation from current and/or former instructor.
 These should also be sent directly to Dr. Leonard Muaka by the deadline.

 *Please note that only original transcripts will be accepted.
 While these may be submitted by you with the application, the letters of reference must be mailed directly to Dr. Leonard Muaka by the referees.

 Oral Proficiency Interview:

 Acceptance to the program will be made by the GPA Swahili Consortium Committee, consisting of specialists in Swahili from several universities, and is based on the requirements stated on the Program Announcement.
 Each member of the committee will have access to the application packet to evaluate your request for a GPA Fulbright-Hays fellowship.
-It is crucial, therefore, that you follow the application procedure carefully and submit your completed application by January 31, 2020.
+It is crucial, therefore, that you follow the application procedure carefully and submit your completed application by the deadline.

-If you are a successful applicant and recipient of a fellowship, you will be notified by the end of February 2020.
+If you are a successful applicant and recipient of a fellowship, you will be notified by mid March.
 At that time, you will be sent additional information concerning the program.